ChrisRackauckas/LinkedLists.jl/README.md

 implementation, as Julia collections.
 Singly linked lists are supported with `cons`, `car`, and `cdr`, but not as a standard collection.
 Doubly linked lists are included in the samples but, again, not as a collection.
+This doesn't do anything fancy like create an array of nodes.
+Maybe it should.

 ## List